How to Tie the Stevedore Stopper Knot

 Usage

 The Stevedore Stopper Knot excels in situations requiring a secure and bulky knot at the end of a rope.
 Its design prevents ropes from unreeving through openings, making it indispensable for boating, camping, and outdoor tasks.
 Whether securing a tarp, mooring a boat, or preparing for outdoor projects, this knot combines reliability with ease of tying and untying, even after heavy loads.
+If you'd rather watch the wraps form in 3D before tying it yourself, the Knot IQ app walks through the Stevedore Stopper Knot step by step.

 Why Learn the Stevedore Stopper Knot?